rossops/infrastructure/README.md

 ### kubernetes (infra/)
 This will create a kube cluster with all the required modules and aws resources.
 To create a new cluster, define a new tfvars in infra/workspaces.
 When provisioning this cluster in spacelift, simply add the TF_CLI_ARGS variable and set it to -var-file="workspaces/__yourfile__.tfvars".

+### aws-config
+Modules and rulesets for aws-config that are represented in Terraform.